 Pencils, Pens and Brushes: A Great Girls’ Guide to Disney Animation by Mindy Johnson, illustrated by Lorelay Bovi

 Learn about some of the incredible women who worked at Disney’s animation from writers to artists to animators to researchers.
-My daughter read this and thinks that artsy girls especially (like her) will love these biographies.
-Each one skillfully captures the woman’s story, where she started, her passions, her education, and how she came to work for Disney as well as what she worked on while at Disney.
-I enjoyed learning about these women as well as all the jobs someone could have in animation and the unique journies that brought the women to these jobs.
-As you might expect, the illustrations and design of this book are both eye-catching and exquisite.
+Each biography skillfully captures the woman’s story, where she started, her passions, her education, and how she came to work for Disney as well as what she worked on while at Disney.

 What are your favorite picture books about famous artists?